 In summary, there is very high confidence that the amplitude of the seasonal cycle of atmospheric CO2 has increased at mid-to-high NH latitudes since the early 1960s.
 The observed increase is generally consistent with greater greening during the growing season and an increase in the length of the growing season over the high northern high latitudes.
 Similarly, globally-integrated results from the SH also show an increase in seasonal amplitude of atmospheric CO2 signal, from around 2009 to 2018 (low confidence).

-Marine biosphere
+Marine Biosphere

 Large-scale distribution of marine biota

 SROCC pointed out that long-term global observations of many key ocean variables, including phytoplankton, have not reached the density and accuracy necessary for detecting change.
-But SROCC noted the good comparability between short time-scale single-sensor ocean-colour products and a longer time-scale, climate-quality time series of multi-sensor, inter-sensor-bias-corrected, and error characterised, global data on chlorophyll-a concentration in the surface layers of the ocean.
+But SROCC noted the good comparability between short time-scale single-sensor ocean-colour products and a longer time-scale, climate-quality time series of multi-sensor, inter-sensor-bias-corrected, and error-characterized, global data on chlorophyll-a concentration in the surface layers of the ocean.
 With respect to oligotrophic gyres, AR5 WGII concluded that the oligotrophic subtropical gyres of the Atlantic and Pacific Oceans are expanding and that they indicate declining phytoplankton stocks in these waters (limited evidence, low agreement).
 With respect to distributions of marine organisms, AR5 WGII reported range shifts of benthic, pelagic, and demersal species and communities (high confidence), though the shifts were not uniform.